Themaister/parallel-rdp/README.md

 slangmosh parallel-rdp/shaders/slangmosh.json --output slangmosh.hpp --vk11 --strip -O --namespace RDP
 ```

+### Generating a standalone code base for emulator integration

+Run the `generate_standalone_codebase.sh $OUTDIR` script with an output directory `$OUTDIR/` as argument to generate a standalone code base which can be built without any special build system support.
+Include `$OUTDIR/config.mk` if building with Make to make your life easier.
+Note that `slangmosh` must be in your path for this script to run.
+It executes the command above to build `slangmosh.hpp`.

 ## License

 paraLLEl-RDP is licensed under the permissive license MIT.
 See included LICENSE file.